andgith/taskit/README.md

 Livewire would also allow features such as custom ordering which would be inefficient to implement with traditional blade components.

+Laravel events are used to send motivational notifications when a user competes a pinned task.
+Notifications are queued to prevent any delays in the application UI.

-Laravel Filament has bee utilized to provide a admin panel for managing users.
+Laravel Filament has been utilized to provide an admin panel for managing users.
 This provides a chart with a history of new users over the past 12 months.